 Using the testbed, we set up a small-scale behavioural experiment, consisting of 35 anonymous and randomly selected users, driving around in a relatively large geographic region of some 600 km2 (encompassing the city of Leuven and the Belgium's capital city Brussels).
-The number of participating users was limited by the available hardware, i.e., the number of OBUs at our disposal.
 These users mainly fell into the following categories: living outside but working inside Leuven, vice versa, living and working in Leuven and some visitors.
 They were selected such that their travel patterns still gave large geographical spread within the study area.
 Besides this, they were also selected on characteristics such as flexible working environments (e.g., working at home, flexible time schedules, ...).
 All of the were actively recruted at various companies within the Brussels and Leuven area.
-We tracked all movements in 3 phases over the course of almost half a year.
+We tracked all movements in 3 phases over the course of almost half a year, as shown in Fig 3: